snapfast/snapfast.github.io/_posts/2025-09-29-rupee-money.md

 ---
 layout: post
-title:  "Rupee / Rupaya - Money as a Human Control"
+title:  "Rupee as a Human Control"
 excerpt: "This piece shines light on the current state of money in 2025.
 And how it controls human life."
 date: 2025-09-29
 ---